samoyed-health-foundation/website/site/content/research/current-studies/akcchf-grant-00945.md

 have carefully extracted the genetic material (RNA) from endoscopic samples which will be used in our gene profiling studies.
-We have now evaluated gene expression profiles in the normal versus diseased dog groups using sophisticated statistical modeling to help us \'tease out\' gene expression patterns which discern healthy versus diseased intestinal tissues.
+We have now evaluated gene expression profiles in the normal versus diseased dog groups using sophisticated statistical modeling to help us 'tease out' gene expression patterns which discern healthy versus diseased intestinal tissues.
 It is our expectation to identify specific genes which serve as biomarkers for diagnosing canine IBD and for monitoring the effects of therapy.
-We have now identified a grouping of 17
-\'marker\' genes that may be more critically assessed in future studies.
+We have now identified a grouping of 17 'marker' genes that may be more critically assessed in future studies.
 We have noted that IBD dogs show differences in intestinal gene expression as compared to healthy dogs; and these differences in expression may help to explain the mechanisms of chronic inflammation in